All Episodes

 We didn't see that on the video.

-I guess these people don't see that a there's a video camera around them boxes, evidently, and they don't pay attention to them.
+I guess these people don't see that there's a video camera around them boxes, evidently, and they don't pay attention to them.

-I always bring up the back door.
+And like you said, everybody, because I'm going tomorrow morning to vote, I always bring up the back door.

-I always you know I always told you I vote on that day.
+I always, you know, I always told you I vote on that day.

 So everybody that hasn't voted, get out there, stand in that line.

-These Republicans in New York, you are voting for someone who supports Donald Trump and you're anti-woman, you're anti-abortion, and basically you're anti-American because you have just trashed American values and what our country is all about over and over and over, and you'll wear this on election day.
+These Republicans in New York, you are voting for someone who supports Donald Trump and you're anti-woman, you're anti-abortion, and basically you're anti-American because you have just trashed American values and what our country is all about over and over and over.

 I don't know.

-Big time, I'm praying, I'm hoping.
+Big time, I'm praying.

 This will be my last show before the polls open tomorrow.